-- Save up to 10% on holidays to the Canaries
+- Save on holidays to Europe with current online deals

 Canary Islands weather

 Get the latest coronavirus (COVID-19) updates for Spain with current travel advice, statistics and online resources.

 Below are the temperatures expected today at popular destinations in the Canary Islands.
 Select a destination to compare today's forecast with average weather conditions.

 - Playa del Ingles

 - Gran Canaria

 The weather guide for Canary Islands shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

 Recommended for the Canary Islands

 Which is the hottest month in the Canary Islands?